Coursemology/coursemology-help/index.md

 layout: home
 ---

-Here you can find all you need to know about how to use Coursemology!
+Here you can find the essentials of how to use Coursemology!

+## Description of Content

+{% include content-table.html %}